2mol/juricho.me/content/_index.md

 ## Projects

-I like to work on small physical or digital projects.
+I like to work on physical and digital projects.
 Here are some that have reached at least a minimum notion of finished or polished.

 **Laser-cut jigsaw puzzles** - I wrote a [puzzle generator](/posts/puzzle-generator) so that I could generate SVGs to cut out with an industrial Laser.